all-contributors/import/README.md

 ## Usage

+### Subscribe to updates

+In order to be notified about updates, install the [all-contributors-import](https://github.com/apps/all-contributors-import) app on a repository where you want to handle the update.

+To see an example of how to handle the update, see [.github/workflows/subscribe.yml](.github/workflows/subscribe.yml).

+We only pass the `startSeq` and `endSeq` as part of the update because repository dispatch payloads are limited in size.
+But you can download the latest version of `data/endorsements.csv` at https://raw.githubusercontent.com/gr2m/all-contributors-import/main/data/endorsements.csv and then filter out based on the provided sequence numbers.

+### CLI

 In order to run the import script, you need to define a `GITHUB_TOKEN` environment variable to a personal access token with the `public_repo` scope ([create one](https://github.com/settings/tokens/new?scopes=public_repo&description=all-contributors-import-script)).

 ```